 But even before this year, signs were appearing in some countries that its period of easiest growth was ending.
 Banks and insurers had already signed up most customers who had purely religious motives; to continue growing, they had to compete more directly on price and service with conventional finance.

 The annual growth of Islamic bank assets in Indonesia, home to the world’s biggest Muslim population, dropped to 8.1 percent in June from 12.4 percent in 2014 and above 20 percent in the previous two years.

 An economic slowdown may magnify this problem.
 Weak growth prospects appear to be behind several corporate decisions in the last few months to cancel expansion plans on the periphery of Islamic finance.

-In Turkey, state-run Halkbank said this month it was cancelling plans to set up an Islamic unit.
+In Turkey, state-run Halkbank said this month it was canceling plans to set up an Islamic unit.

-“During the crisis we raised funds from Dubai, Qatar etc., so the interest from Islamic investors is there,” said Gurbanzada, now deputy chief executive at rival Amrahbank.
-But he added that expansion of the industry was hurt by Islamic banks’ emphasis on short-term profits rather than long-term growth.
+“During the crisis, we raised funds from Dubai, Qatar, etc., so the interest from Islamic investors is there,” said Gurbanzada, now deputy chief executive at rival Amrahbank.
+But he added that expansion of the industry was hurt by Islamic banks’ emphasis on short-term profits rather than long-term growth in core markets.

 The industry still enjoys support from regulators in populous countries such as Pakistan and Indonesia.
 On the other hand, its dependence on official support can make it vulnerable.

 “In the first six months to a year there might not be new money coming in, but old money staying in,” Salam said.
-If economic growth remains slow over the long term, he said, Islamic finance could come under further pressure.
+If economic growth remains slow in core markets over the long term, he said, Islamic finance could come under further pressure.